MicrosoftDocs/architecture-center/docs/guide/ai/custom-speech-text-content.md

 So there are three approaches to implementing Azure speech-to-text:

 - The **baseline model** is appropriate when the audio is clear of ambient noise and the transcribed speech consists of commonly spoken language.
-- A **custom model** augments the baseline model to include domain-specific vocabulary shared across all areas of the custom domain.
+- A **custom model** augments the baseline model to include domain-specific vocabulary that's shared across all areas of the custom domain.
 - **Multiple custom models** make sense when the custom domain has numerous areas, each with a specific vocabulary.

 :::image type="content" source="media/three-approaches.png" alt-text="Diagram that summarizes the three approaches to implementing Azure speech-to-text." lightbox="media/three-approaches.png":::